ftmzhrasafaei/treatment-effect/README.md

 This network uses data of 116 patients to predict two values of "Two years follow up" and "outcome".

 To solve this problem, I used two sequential networks, one as a classifier and one as a regression.
 I used 90% of the data for training, and 10% for validation of the models.
+- I used "Keras" module for designing networks.

 ### Classifier